-Do not disclose my information for commercial purposes.

-Do not disclose my information for non-commercial, educational purposes.

-Do not disclose my information for both commercial and d non-commercial purposes.
+Signature Date Printed Name Student ID $\hfill\square$ Do not disclose my information for both commercial and non-c ommercial purposes. \square Do not disclose my information for non-commercial, education al purposes. ☐ Do not disclose my information for commercial purposes.

-Printed Name Student ID

-Signature Date

 The authorization can be mailed, faxed or delivered in person to Admissions and Records.

 This request will apply permanently to your record, even following graduation, until you choose to reverse it by submitting a written authorization to Admissions and Records.

-REGISTRATION
+REGISTRATION TIPS

-New students should submit application for admission at least 72 hours before your planned class registration time.

-• Schedule an appointment with a counselor if you need assistance selecting classes or to take placement tests.

-• Register early to get classes at the days and times you want.
-Check your schedule to make sure your registration is correct.

-• Check the catalog to ensure you have met all course prerequisites.

-- Audit status is only for those who do not want grades or course credit. - Pay fees when you complete registration (no later than published deadlines). - Print a copy of your schedule to take to the bookstore to buy your books and to verify location of classes. - · Be aware of refund deadlines for dropping classes and books.

-• Exchange requests to one full-term class for another with the same amount of credits must be submitted by the end the second week of the semester.
+- New students should submit application for admission at least 72 hours before your planned class registration time. - Schedule an appointment with a counselor if you need assistance selecting classes or to take placement tests - Register early to get classes at the days and times you want.
+Check your schedule to make sure your registration is correct. - Check the catalog to ensure you have met all course prerequisites. - Audit status is only for those who do not want grades or course credit. - Pay fees when you complete registration (no later than published deadlines). - Print a copy of your schedule to take to the bookstore to buy your books and to verify location of classes. - Be aware of refund deadlines for dropping classes and books. - Exchange requests to one full-term class for another with the same amount of credits must be submitted by the end the second week of the semester.
 Even exchange of class/credits will remove the dropped class completely from your transcript.
-Classes dropped after the 100 percent refund period that are not "even exchanged" will remain on your transcript with a grade of "W," and may affect financial aid for students.

-• Periodically check your schedule using Web-REG

-· High school students must have a completed high school authorization form to register for classes.

-• Withdraw from classes if you are unable to attend or complete the courses by the published deadline.

-• Check grades two weeks after the semester has ended using Web-REG.
+Classes dropped after the 100 percent refund period that are not "even exchanged" will remain on your transcript with a grade of "W," and may affect financial aid for students. - Periodically check your schedule using Web-REG. - High school students must have a completed high school authorization form to register for classes. - Withdraw from classes if you are unable to attend or complete the courses by the published deadline. - Check grades two weeks after the semester has ended using Web-REG.